interfaced/app-launcher/README.md

 Important details:

-1. You have to run web-server to provide application's URL to run.
+1. You have to run web-server to provide application URL to run.
 AppLauncher works only with URLs, not ipk or zip files!

-2. AppLauncher could not check applications’ URLs before running them due to platforms' limitations.
+2. AppLauncher could not check applications URLs before running them due to platforms limitations.
 Be careful while entering URL.
 Improper URL can cause Smart TV/STB hang-up.
 Reboot your Smart TV/STB in this situation.

 3. You can use remote control digital buttons to enter digits into URL instead